 Keep in mind that many of these services allow you to start your return for free, only paying when you decide to file.
 Therefore, if you’re ultimately unsure which option is best, you may be able to get hands-on with a couple of options before making your final decision.
 With that out of the way, let’s dive into a few popular online tax preparation options.

 Perhaps the most recognizable name on this list is H&R Block, which runs a number of brick-and-mortar tax preparation centers in addition to having online DIY products.
-The first of these products is their More Zero plan, offering $0 federal and state return filing.
-From there, H&R Block offers the Deluxe package for $34.99, Premium package for 54.99, and Self-Employed package for $74.99.
-Additionally, for each option aside from More Zero, an additional $36.99 fee is charged for each state filing.
+The first of these products is their free online plan, offering $0 federal and state return filing.
+From there, H&R Block offers the Deluxe package for $22.49, Premium package for $37.49, a Self-Employed package for $59.99, and a new Tax Pro Review plan for $119.99.
+Note: for each option aside from their free online file plan, an additional $36.99 fee is charged for each state filing.

 The difference in each of these packages is the number of tax situations they support and the help they provide.
-For example, while More Zero offers technical support by chat, unlimited tax advice by chat doesn’t kick in until the Deluxe package.
+For example, while the free online plan offers technical support by chat, unlimited tax advice by chat doesn’t kick in until the Deluxe package.
 Meanwhile those using apps like Stride might need to upgrade to the Premium package, which supports expense imports.
-Finally, although freelancer workers with less than $5,000 in expenses to claim can find support on the Premium offering, other small business owners will need to invest in the Self-Employed option.
+Finally, for those who want to file a Schedule C with business deductions, the Self-Employed or Tax Pro Review options will be required.

 While H&R Block has made a name for themselves in the storefront tax preparation business, TurboTax has been a go-to software option for several years.
 Naturally that reputation now extends to the Internet, with TurboTax offering several online services.
-Similar to H&R Block, these options start with a free AbsoluteZero package featuring $0 federal and state returns, a $39.99 deluxe package, $59.99 Premier package, $89.99 Self-Employed package, and finally TurboTax Live for $149.99.
-Note that all of the options excluding AbsoluteZero also charge $36.99 per state filing.
+Similar to H&R Block, these options start with a Free Edition package featuring $0 federal and state returns, a $59.99 Deluxe package, $79.99 Premier package, $119.99 Self-Employed package, and finally TurboTax Live packages ranging from $79.99 to $199.99.
+Note that all of the options excluding Free Edition also charge $39.99 per state filing.